ohnosequences/mg7/docs/paper/paper.md

 ## Workflow Description

-The MG7 analysis workflow is summarized in <!-- TODO number -->Figure X. The input files for MG7 are the FASTQ files resulting from a paired-end NGS sequencing experiment.
+The MG7 analysis workflow is summarized in Figure 1.
+The input files for MG7 are the FASTQ files resulting from a paired-end NGS sequencing experiment.

 ### Joining reads of each pair using FLASH